 Aside from getting your movie noticed, the deals may not pay.
 In response, some of my filmmaker friends argue that it is important to sell a movie to NetFlix merely for the exposure.
-To that, I usually respond that piracy is also good for word of mouth.
+To that, I usually remind them that piracy is also good for exposure.
 And getting someone to bootleg your movie involves a lot less headaches.

-If you are still set on getting into Netflix, then you may want to talk with traditional distributors.
-Utilizing traditional channels may then allow you to circumvent some of the requirements I mentioned earlier.
+If you are still set on getting into Netflix, then you may consider reaching out to traditional distributors.
+Utilizing traditional channels may allow you to circumvent some of the requirements I mentioned earlier.
 And who knows?
 You might find a distributor able to negotiate an awesome deal.